putztzu/docker-cheat-sheet/README.md

 * Most if not all non-Docker is removed including Vagrant, MacOS (unless related to setup), more.
 * I conceptualized some Docker architecture differently.
 The architecture is not actually different, but the way I piece things together in my mind is considerably different in some places (eg EXPOSE).

-NOTE: This used to be a gist that continually expanded.
-It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
-Just click  [README.md](https://github.com/putztzu/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit.

 * [Installation](https://github.com/putztzu/docker-cheat-sheet#installation)
 * [Images](https://github.com/putztzu/docker-cheat-sheet#images)
 * [Containers](https://github.com/putztzu/docker-cheat-sheet#containers)